Jason Lee (footballer): In popular culture

 Lee was frequently mocked by comedians Frank Skinner and David Baddiel in the 1990s football comedy TV show Fantasy Football League.
 In a series of sketches, Lee was lampooned for his perceived poor footballing ability and his distinctive hairstyle, described as resembling a "pineapple".
 When asked what he made of Baddiel performing in blackface, Lee said: "I'd ask them if they realised the significance of what they were doing.
 It was, looking back, a form of bullying.
 I work in equalities now, and it can affect different people in different ways.
 I don't think people appreciate the possible harm it can cause.
 Not everyone has the make-up to deal with that, and they shouldn't have to."
 In a 2022 interview, Skinner said their behaviour had been unacceptable: "Looking back, it was a bullying campaign.
 And it's awful.
 And yeah, I'm ashamed of it ...
 It wouldn't be too much to say we're both deeply ashamed."
-David Baddiel featured on Lee's podcast, during which he apologised unreservedly for what Baddiel termed racist behaviour.
-The interview is the most successful on the 'absoluteleepodcast' podcast, earning 59,000 views on YouTube (Jan 2024 data).
+Baddiel featured on Lee's podcast, during which he apologised unreservedly for what Baddiel termed racist behaviour.